 What do you make for our community?

-We make wholesome salads, as well as breads, buns, wraps and bagels, all made from scratch with certified organic ingredients.
+We make wholesome breads, buns, wraps, bagels, pies, and many other baked goods.
+All our products are made from scratch with certified organic ingredients.
 We source our raw ingredients as close to home as possible (when seasonally available), always supporting certified organic growers and farmers.

 Where are you located?